-In case you want to be secure while surfing the internet, you will need to get a full-dedicated tool to secure your network.
-Install now Cyberghost VPN (77%off) and secure yourself.
+Note: In case you want to be secure while surfing the internet, you will need to get a full-dedicated tool to secure your network.
+Install now Cyberghost VPN (currently discounted) and secure yourself.
 It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access.

 Solution 6: Install the latest Windows Updates

 Some VPN client software requires latest Windows .NET Framework and several Windows components.
 Failure to have some of these components can result in ‘Windows 10 PPTP VPN not connecting’ error issue.

 Moreover, latest Windows updates improve your PC’s security, performance, and operations.
 Hence, we recommend that you install latest Windows updates.

 - Go to Start>type “update” in the search box and then click on “Windows Update” to proceed.